jaiswar-yash/comfort-util/README.md

 # Comfort-util By Cyber-Regiment (Hackvengers)
 Problem Statement:</br>
 Unnecessary Bloatwares and services used unnecessary resources which makes the PC 30-40% slower.</br></br>

-# About the Project
+## About the Project
 Comfort util is a windows based project which is a website that is used for removing or disabling the bloatwares and services which are not used most of the time.
 This project will provide web as well as software based platform (more specifically Powershell Script).
 The most important technology that used in this project is powershell.
 It contains powershell commands which will perform the desired tasks.</br>
 You can directly download the exexutable file.</br></br>

+## Overview
+- Install
+  - Installs all selected programs
+  - Has Upgrade ALL existing programs button
+- Tweaks
+  - Optimizes windows and reduces running processes
+  - Has recommended settings for each type of system
+- Config
+  - Quick configurations for Windows Installs
+  - Has old legacy panels from Windows 7
+  - Reset Windows Update to factory settings
+  - System Corruption Scan
+- Updates
+  - Fixes the default windows update scheme

-# Technologies Used
+## Technologies Used
 HTML</br>
 JavaScript</br>
 CSS</br>
 Powershell</br>

-# Team Members:
+## Team Members:
 1. [Yash Jaiswar](https://github.com/jaiswar-yash) (Team Leader)
 2. [Tushal Padsala](https://github.com/padsalatushal)
 3. [Pawan Uttwani](https://github.com/pawanuttwani)